Psycho Circus (song)

 "Psycho Circus" is a song by the American hard rock band Kiss.
-It is the title track from the 1998 album Psycho Circus.
-The single charted highly, hitting number 1 on Billboards Hot Mainstream Rock Tracks chart.
-Even though MTV hardly played the song's music video, the VHS home video proved a big seller, eventually going Platinum in the US.
+It is the title track from their 18th studio album, Psycho Circus (1998).
+The single reached number one on the US Billboard Mainstream Rock Tracks chart and became a top-10 hit in Canada, Norway, and Sweden.
+Although MTV hardly played the song's music video, the VHS home video proved to be a big seller, eventually going platinum in the United States.